Marketing as Communication and What It Means for Your Business

 Are you selling office products to small businesses?

-Are you signing up individuals for a webinar on how to get the most out of their smartphone?
+Are you signing up individuals for a webinar on how to get the most out of their smartphones?

 Now, what about the communication side of things?

-The Webster definition posits that communication is an exchange of information or a technique for expressing ideas.
-From that, it’s fairly easy to see how marketing and communication intersect.
+Webster’s definition posits that communication is an exchange of information or a technique for expressing ideas.
+From that, it’s easy to see how marketing and communication intersect.

-So let’s revisit our three examples of heavy machinery, office products, and the smartphone webinar.
-Vastly different endeavors to be sure and each requires a keen approach in marketing techniques to prove successful.
+So, let’s revisit our three examples of heavy machinery, office products, and the smartphone webinar.
+They are vastly different endeavors, to be sure, and each requires a keen approach to marketing techniques to prove successful.

 While the product, the audience, and the strategy might all vary, the underlying principle remains the same:

-You want to communicate your company’s solution as the answer to your customer's problem.
-You want to do so in the most compelling and informative way possible.
+You want to communicate your company’s solution as the answer to your customer's problem in the most compelling and informative way possible.

 So how do you use marketing to effectively communicate the benefits of what you're offering?
 It comes down to four principles: know your audience, develop your message, understand the market, and keep in touch.